-Our work has always been focused on residents with barriers to education and employment and this has not changed.
+Our work has always been focussed on residents with barriers to education and employment and this has not changed.
 We intend to keep this focus in the coming years, as it is these people who will struggle most with re-engaging or staying in touch with their communities, adopting and maintaining healthy lifestyles, trying to gain or sustain employment, and learning online.

-This strategy sets out our key aims for the next three years.
-It shows how we will be developing a cohesive service that brings together the skills and employment aspects of our intervention and meets the needs of the residents in Hertfordshire who need that extra help to live healthy, fulfilling lives in thriving, prosperous communities.
+This strategy sets out our key aims for the year.
+It shows how we will meet the needs of the residents in Hertfordshire who need that extra help to live healthy, fulfilling lives in thriving, prosperous communities.